Efficient Technology Sourcing: How-To Advice for Companies

 Technology sourcing from universities and government labs can be a complex task.
 In our years of working with companies and with R&D organizations, Fuentek has seen both sides of the coin.

 Get More Free Resources: Subscribe to The Fountain

 Fuentek’s quarterly e-newsletter provides exclusive information and insights on top innovation management topics.
-Subscribe today and get free access to a detailed article about collaborating with university and government labs in the next issue of The Fountain.
+Subscribe today and get free access to exclusive content in the next issue of The Fountain.

 The task of finding technologies available from universities and government labs has gotten easier in recent years with online databases and intelligent search engines.
 While it still takes more time than an online shopping trip for LEGOs (my personal favorite pastime), new resources facilitate the search: